rice-eclipse/slonk/api.md

 Messages traveling in either direction will be formatted using JSON.
 The overarching structure of the messages will be the same across both directions, and at the top level should be a mapping containing keys with timestamps, message types, and potentially other debug information.

 Configuration files will also be formatted with JSON.
-To avoid having users use mismatched configurations, the configuration will be specified exclusively on the dashboard.
-During the intialization of a connection, the entire configuration file will be given to the controller as a message.
+To avoid having users use mismatched configurations, the configuration will be specified exclusively on the controller.
+During the intialization of a connection, the entire configuration file will be given to the dashboard as a message.
 This configuration file would contain hardware indices for ADCs, calibration values, burn durations, and similar.

-*Up for discussion*: Alternately, we make want to have this configuration file start on the controller.
-The benefit for having it on the dashboard is that it is more likely to make it into the "upstream" GitHub repository, as the controller is rarely connected to the Internet.
-However, for testing, it may be more convenient to have the configuration stored with the controller.

 ## Example timeline